Network Infrastructure · UPS Selection Guide

 • Online double-conversion — zero transfer time, no session disruption

-• Clean sine wave output — some firewalls are sensitive to waveform quality
+• Clean sine-wave output — some firewalls are waveform-sensitive

 • Sufficient runtime for controlled failover or shutdown